Majesco Motors

 The Majesco Mite Diesel

 Paradoxically, although very few examples were produced by comparison with the “45” and “22” models, perhaps the Majesco company’s best-remembered model among present-day model diesel enthusiasts seems to be the Majesco Mite, a cute little radially-mounted 0.735 cc diesel of highly unusual layout.
 Although in the past it has often been assigned an introductory date of 1948, the production of this little unit actually seems to have been confined to the year 1947.
-In fact, the Mite appears to have been introduced quite soon after the “22” diesel already described, probably in the early part of 1947.

 The contents of Col. Bowden’s book make it abundantly clear that there was a close association between Col. Bowden and Jack Colyer, doubtless in part arising from their common residency in the vicinity of Bournemouth as well as their shared enthusiasm.
 One of these illustrations shows Colyer holding both his own and Col. Bowden’s models, both powered by the Majesco Mite.
 In addition, many of the other illustrations feature the companion “22” diesel in its original pre-production or early production guise, although an image of the later production version was also included.
 It seems not unlikely that Col. Bowden acted as one of the official “factory testers” used by Colyer to evaluate and improve his products.